cnag-aat/assembly_pipeline/README.md

   --specFile specFile   Cluster specifications JSON fileto be generated.
 Default assembly.spec --ndconfFile ndconfFile
                         Name pf the nextdenovo config file.
-Default nextdenovo.config --logs-dir logs_dir   Directory to keep all the log files.
-Default logs/ --concat-cores concat_cores
+Default nextdenovo.config --concat-cores concat_cores
                         Number of threads to concatenate reads and to run filtlong.
 Default 4 --genome-size genome_size
                         Approximate genome size.
 Example: 615m or 2.6g.
 Default None --lr-type lr_type     Type of long reads (options are flye read-type options).
 Default nano-raw --basename base_name  Base name for the project.
+Default None --species species     Name of the species to be assembled.
 Default None --keep-intermediate   Set this to True if you do not want intermediate files to be removed.
 Default False --preprocess-lr-step PREPROCESS_ONT_STEP
                         Step for preprocessing long-reads.
-Default 01.1 --preprocess-10X-step PREPROCESS_10X_STEP
+Default 02.1 --preprocess-10X-step PREPROCESS_10X_STEP
                         Step for preprocessing 10X reads.
-Default 01.2 --preprocess-illumina-step PREPROCESS_ILLUMINA_STEP
+Default 02.2 --preprocess-illumina-step PREPROCESS_ILLUMINA_STEP
                         Step for preprocessing illumina reads.
-Default 01.2 --flye-step FLYE_STEP
+Default 02.2 --flye-step FLYE_STEP
                         Step for running flye.
-Default 02.1 --no-flye             Give this option if you do not want to run Flye.
+Default 03.1 --no-flye             Give this option if you do not want to run Flye.
   --nextdenovo-step NEXTDENOVO_STEP
                         Step for running nextdenovo.
-Default 02.2 --run-nextdenovo      Give this option if you do want to run Nextdenovo.
+Default 03.2 --run-nextdenovo      Give this option if you do want to run Nextdenovo.
   --racon-cores racon_cores
                         Number of threads to run the racon step.
 Default 16